pgRouting/workshop/docs/basic/sql_function.rst

 .. rubric:: Solution

-* The query from :ref:`Exercise 4: Testing the views for routing` used as a subquery named ``results``  (not highlighted lines **5** to **9**)
+* The query from `Exercise 4: Testing the views for routing`_ used as a subquery named ``results``  (not highlighted lines **5** to **9**)
 * The ``SELECT`` clause contains